HDFGroup/vol-cache/docs/source/overview.rst

 Parallel read
 '''''''''''''''''''

 In the parallel read case, the main idea is to cache the dataset to the fast-storage layer first and then read them directly from the there for future requests.

-We divide the dataset into equal partitions, and predetermine where to cache each of the partitions.
+For node-local storage, we divide the dataset into equal partitions, and predetermine where to cache each of the partitions.
 We use one-sided RMA for efficient remote data access.
-First, memory-mapped files are created on the node-local storage, one per process, eachof size equal to the size of the dataset partition to be cached.We then associate the mmap pointer to a MPI Window.
+First, memory-mapped files are created on the node-local storage, one per process, each of size equal to the size of the dataset partition to be cached.We then associate the mmap pointer to a MPI Window.
 All the processes can then access data from remote nodes using RMA calls such as MPI_Put and MPI_Get.

 .. image:: images/read.png

+For global storage, we create another HDF5 file on the global storage, and data is cached to the global storage using HDF5 dataset write function.
+For any future read request, data will be read directly from the HDF5 file on the global storage.

 ---------------------